 Income Taxes.
-The income tax expense was \$328,000 for the three months ended March 31, 2010 compared to \$242,000 in the same period in 2011.
+The income tax expense was \$242,000 for the three months ended March 31, 2011 compared to a tax benefit of \$80,000 in the same period in 2012.

-In the three months ended March 31, 2010, the effective tax rate of 126% differed from the expected effective tax rate of 35% due to state income taxes, non-deductible stock-based compensation related to restricted stock and incentive stock options recorded under the fair-value method and other non-deductible amounts.

-In the three months ended March 31, 2011, our effective tax rate of 30% differed from our expected effective tax rate of 35% due to state income taxes, non-deductible stock-based compensation related to restricted stock and incentive stock options recorded under the fair-value method, other non-deductible amounts offset partially by a research and experimentation credit for the period.
+In the three months ended March 31, 2011, our effective tax rate of 30% differed from our expected effective tax rate of 35% due to state income taxes, non-deductible stock-based compensation related to incentive stock options recorded under the fair-value method, other non-deductible amounts offset partially by a research and experimentation credit for the period.
 In addition, we recorded \$181,000 of income tax benefit associated with the completion of our federal return audits for years 2005 through 2007 in the first quarter of 2011.
+In the three months ended March 31, 2012, our effective tax rate of 10% differed from our expected effective tax rate of 34% due to state income taxes, and non-deductible stock-based compensation related to incentive stock options recorded under the fair-value method, other non-deductible amounts offset partially by a research and experimentation credit for the period.
+In addition, we recorded \$47,000 of income tax benefit associated with audit adjustments related to tax years 2008 and 2009.

 Net Income (Loss).
-Net income increased from a net loss of \$68,000 for the three months ended March 31, 2010 to a net income of \$576,000 in the same period in 2011.
-The increase was primarily attributable to an increase in revenues offset by operating costs increases which included acquisition related costs of \$402,000 in which there were no comparable costs in 2010.
-The increase was also due to an increase in gain and on sales of intangible assets and interest income and a decrease in income tax expense.
+Net income was \$576,000 for the three months ended March 31, 2011 and net loss was \$715,000 for the same period in 2012.
+The decrease was primarily a result of an increase in amortization of acquired intangible assets due to the Jingle acquisition and a decrease in gain on sales of intangible assets, net.